-Canada's international reputation as a major exporter of high quality wheat is highly dependent on our consistently accurate grading system.
-Visual kernal identification is a key part of this grading system.
-Wheat variety registration has been limited to the varieties with characteristics consistent with the grading system.
+Wheat variety registration has been limited to the varieties with characteristics consistent with the grading system Canada's international reputation as a major exporter of high quality wheat is highly dependent on our consistently accurate grading system.

-An application has been made for the registration of a variety of genetically engineered wheat.
 GE wheat cannot be visually separated from non-GE wheat.
 And there is no practical technology that will permit the segregation of transgenic from non-transgenic wheat.
 The presence of a GE variety of wheat could cause serious marketing problem, because there are markets where transgenic wheat would not be acceptable.